 The Black Care Experience Charter

-In order to continue to be the change we want to see, we have created ‘The Black Care Experience Charter’, a declaration of support and a set of commitments from The Workforces, to improve the Care, Outcomes and Life Chances of the Black Child or Young Person and keep them connected to their Culture, Identity and Heritage as they journey through the Care System.
+In order to continue to be the change we want to see, we have created ‘The Black Care Experience Charter’, a declaration of support in the form of 8 commitments for The Workforces to use as a Framework to improve the Care, Outcomes and Life Chances of the Black Child or Young Person and keep them connected to their Culture, Identity and Heritage as they journey through the Care System.

 We identify ‘The Workforces’ as all who work within Children’s Social Care Services and the Independent and Voluntary Organisations within this Sector.